AdarshC10/AdarshC10/README.md

 I'm an *Aspiring Data Analyst* with a strong foundation in SQL, Excel.
 I specialize in converting complex data into clear, actionable insights to drive smart business decisions.

+🎓 B.Tech in Information Technology
+📊 Proficient in data wrangling, cleaning, visualization & dashboarding
-📍 Based in India | 🌍 Open to remote & international opportunities
+📍 Based in India | 🌍 Open to full-time & freelance opportunities
-💡 Currently focused on real-world case studies, dashboards, and data-driven projects.

 ---